ShahnurIslam/Shan-data-scientist-to-be/_posts/2018-03-02-Cookies_Jekyll.md

 ![example](/img/Head_HTML.PNG)

-Click Commit once you're done and it's as easy as that!
+Click commit once you're done and it's as easy as that!

-Hope that helps others and thank you for reading!
+Hope this helps others and thank you for reading!
+Till the next post!

 Thanks,

 Shan